clausreinke/typescript-tools/README.md

   "TSS closing"
   ```

-If you want to use tss from Vim, source the `tss.vim` script.
+If you want to use tss from Vim, add the `typescript-tools` directory to your Vim's `rtp`.
 If you want to use this from other editors/IDEs, you will need to write some code, to communicate with `tss` as an asynchronous subprocess (please let me know how it goes, especially if you release a working plugin).

 From-source compilation should not be necessary, as a pre-compiled `bin/tss.js` is included, as well as a `bin/lib.d.ts`.
 You might want to modify `bin/defaultLibs.d.ts`, if you want other declaration files included by default.